LWFlouisa/Maths/README.md

-# MetalearningTemplate
+# AdaMath
-This is a metalearning template I use for my machine learning.
+This is a repository for AdaMath.